My child was arrested, what happens now?

 The Probation Department does not have the authority to release police reports.
-To obtain a copy, go to the Police Department that made the arrest.
-They will determine when or if the police report can be released to you.
-You may also submit a request to the Court that the Police Department release the report.
+To obtain a copy, go to the police department that responded to the crime.
+They will determine if the report can be released to you.
+You may also submit a request to the court that the police department release the report.

 When will my child be released from Juvenile Hall?

-Children are released to a parent or guardian or kept at Juvenile Hall based on the seriousness of the crime, their criminal history, and other information regarding whether or not they pose a threat to the community or are at risk of not showing up at their next Court date.
-The Probation Department only makes recommendations to the Court.
-It is the Judge’s decision to determine how long children will stay in custody and under what conditions they will be released.
-The Judge will consider the seriousness of the offense, if there have been previous contacts with law enforcement agencies, and how likely the child is to appear for their next court date, among other things.
+Youth are released or detained at YSC based on several factors.
+The court considers the seriousness of the crime, criminal history, victim status, home dynamics, and other variables regarding whether or not the youth poses a threat to the community or are at risk of not showing up to their next court date.
+The Probation Department only makes recommendations to the court.
+It is the Judge’s ultimate decision to determine how long the youth will stay in custody and under what conditions they will be released.

 What do I need to bring to my child’s first Court appearance?

 Just you and your child.
-Both parents are not necessary, but are encouraged to attend.
-Have your child dress appropriately for Court.
-Jeans, sweats, t-shirts, shorts and other casual attire are not appropriate.
-The Judge prefers professional attire.
-Arrive early so you have some time to speak with someone from the Private Defender’s Office.
-Put together a list of questions ahead of time to save time and to make sure you get all of your questions answered.
-Do not bring food, drink, or cell phones.
-They will not be allowed in the Court area.
+Both parent(s)/guardian(s) are not necessary but are encouraged to attend.
+Have your child dress appropriately for court.
+Arrive early so you have some time to speak with someone from the PDOs.
+Put together a list of questions ahead of time and make sure you get all of your questions answered.
+Do not bring food, drinks, or cell phones.
+They will not be allowed in the court area.

 What can I expect to happen in Court?

-There will be a lot of wait time.
-Plan enough time off from work.
-Your first court date is called an arraignment.
-At this Court appearance, you will be notified of the charges your child is facing.
-After Court, you will be asked to make contact with a DPO, who will begin to gather information for their report to the Court.
+The first court date is called an arraignment.
+At this court appearance, you will be notified of the charges your child is facing.
+After court, you will be asked to make contact with a DPO, who will begin to gather information for their report to the Court.

-At a jurisdictional hearing evidence is presented and witnesses are questioned.
-Based on the evidence presented, the Judge (Juvenile Courts do not have juries) will make a determination of innocence or guilt.
-The Probation Department prepares a report with a recommendation.
-The Court may impose Court Orders or continue the matter for a dispositional hearing/court date.
-The DPO will also prepare a report and make recommendations for that hearing, which the Judge will consider and then make the appropriate Court Orders.
+At a jurisdictional hearing, evidence is presented and witnesses are questioned.
+Based on the evidence presented, the Judge (juvenile courts do not have juries) will make a determination of innocence or guilt.
+The court will continue the matter for a dispositional hearing, and the matter will be calendared for another court date.
+The DPO will prepare a report and make recommendations for that hearing, which the Judge will consider.

 My child is out of control.
 Can I bring them to Juvenile Hall?